From the archives…

 Recently when I had to go out of town for a few weeks, I was worried about leaving the L&M alone to fend for himself.
 He is a good cook and takes care of a lot of housework like washing and cleaning perfectly well and even better than I do.
+He can even cook the most flavoursome dishes.
 But please don’t tell him that, will you!

-And then I torment myself about things that might go wrong without my having to warn the others to be careful; dread the possibility of them misusing the stuff around the house including utensils/crockery/cutlery…worry about unsorted clothes getting washed together and getting stains….keys getting misplaced/lost…maybe even the car remaining unlocked at night…(shudder, shudder)…you name it and I have something to work myself into a panic about.
+And then I torment myself about things that might go wrong without my having to warn the others to be careful; dread the possibility of them misusing the stuff around the house including utensils/crockery/cutlery…worry about unsorted clothes getting washed together and getting dyed in each other’s shades, ….keys getting misplaced/lost…maybe even the car remaining unlocked at night…(shudder, shudder)…You name it and I have something to work myself into a panic about.

 At that point the L&M comes in.
 ‘Why are you doing all this?
 I can manage for a few days, can’t I?’ he asks.

 About to say, ‘No!’
 I bite my tongue.
 Of course he can manage.
 I am not indispensable, am I?
-But instead of making me feel reassured, that only makes me feel more jumpy.
+But instead reassuring me, it only makes me feel more jumpy.
 To cut a long story short, I am a nervous wreck by the time I leave early the next morning, still shouting instructions to him from the departure hall.

-What spooks me out is that he hasn’t lost his temper even once, which makes me feel sure that he would do all the things I don’t want him doing behind my back!
-‘Did I put away the new towels?
-They would become rags by the time I come back,’ I muse as I nervously look out of the window at the clouds.
+What spooks me out is that he hasn’t lost his temper even once; why, I swear I could see him secretly smile to himself!
+And that makes me feel sure that he would do all the things I don’t want him doing behind my back!
+‘Did I put away the new towels behind winter old clothes, where he won’t find them?
+They would become rags by the time I come back,’ I think as I nervously look out of the window at the clouds.

-I had to visit my parents since my mother was unwell.
-I could not take them with me since the school session was on.
+I was going to visit my parents since my mother was unwell.
+I could not take the kids with me as the school session was on.
 The younger one was just seven.
 I had found a cook who would make roti/dal/subzi for them in the morning.
 But I was not sure about leaving the younger one behind.
 When I had had left his older brother at his age, my in-laws had been there and so it had been fine.
 This time, the two would be alone till the evening when their father came home.

 I would be gone only for a few days and the L&M assured me they would be fine but you know how the boys/men are when there is no one to keep an eye on them, don’t you?